33 minutes with Romke Hoogwaerts

 Mo: Why do you think you're doing all of this?

-- It was a privilege talking with Romke who’s project, Mossless, became one of the beacons of inspiration for me in terms of building and nurturing a community.
-I can’t stress how important it is for us to contribute to the proverbial creative garden we’re plucking from, because you never realise what ideas your “plants” could encourage.
+- It was fun talking with Romke who’s project, Mossless, became one of the beacons of inspiration for me in terms of building and nurturing a community.
+I can’t stress how important it is for us to contribute to the proverbial creative garden we’re plucking from.

 Where can we follow you?

 I don't want to know!
 Probably fantastic.
 Hire me.

 How many photo editors are needed to change a light bulb?